+A world class education system is critical to a work class workforce, but our education system is falling short in preparing students to succeed.
 Business leaders have long understood the importance of a well-educated workforce to support a strong economy, keep America competitive globally, and ensure a vibrant democracy.
 These same leaders, through their leadership, have played a tremendous role in strengthening the education pipeline so crucial to economic growth and prosperity.
-What is less discussed is the underestimated, and as such historically under-supported, phase of education and human development: early childhood education, years 0-5.
+What is less discussed is the underestimated, and as such historically under-supported, phase of education and human development: early childhood education, years 0-8.

 In today's economy, an unprecedented number of young children are in paid childcare for a substantial portion of their early years.
 And while childcare is a necessary support for the workforce of today (working parents), it also has a critical impact on children (the workforce of tomorrow) during the most consequential phase of human development.